senzub/frontend-interview-questions/JS.md

 iife - returns what f returns

+### Scope

+### Hoisting

 ### Closure - think of as saving context with variables, like saving global context, but instead a function's local scope and context with its variables, allowing saving and incrementing

+#### **simple**
+1. function
+2. and access to its saved reference scope/variables from where it was originally declared, like a backpack of scope that it always brings when called outside declared context

+closure over == access to its scope
+ex: closure over inner scope of f1, access to scope of f1 **function**
+**Access to scope where originally declared**

+3. when function called outside its originally declared context/own scope, brings along its saved scope

+**Called outside originally declared**

+#### Examples
+we see closure whenever
+- inner function called outside its declared are
+  2/5 combo below

+- setInterval also has closure, because keeps scope alive from original declared, due to inner f f1 setInterval f2
+- setTimeout also has closure, saves scope, due to inner f f1 setTimeout f2

+	for (var i=1; i<=5; i++) {
+		(function(j){
+			setTimeout( function timer(){
+				console.log( j );
+			}, j*1000 );
+		})( i );
+	}
+- function passed into another function, also shows closure by bringing scope
+- any asynchronous function
+- ajax
+- event handlers,

+- f in global scope is not considered closure because not called out of its originally declared context

+scope backpack/variables, etc
+function 						=>	   closure

 #### inner function in saved context, retains access to its parent's variables, even though parental scope is gone/closed, such as in parental IIFE